k-stz/wordpress-on-docker/README.md

 This creates and places both the private key in in the appropriate place on a Linux server: `/etc/ssl/private/nginx-private.key` and the SSL cerificate in `/etc/ssl/certs/k-stz.de.crt`, which must be named after the domain of your server.

 Finally we need to make the keys accessible by the nginx container.
-And point to the im in the nginx.conf in the server context:
+And point to them in the `nginx.conf` in the server context:

 ```conf
 server {